-- Facilitate linkages with job providers and employment agencies to source labour, re-establish supply chains and commence joint marketing activities. - Monitor the impacts on the economic viability on individuals, households and businesses and develop strategies to minimise the effects on individuals and businesses. - Identify options for improvement or adjustment from current business operations, were required. - Ensure that the recovery and action plans inform broader planning and decision making activities across government and non-government agencies.

-Economic Recovery Leadership Team Composition
+- c.
+Develop a strategy to maximise use of local resources during clean-up and restoration activities. - d.
+Facilitate business, industry and regional economic recovery and renewal in consultation with key stakeholders i.e. local businesses and industry representatives. - e.
+Facilitate financial assistance, access to funds and loans and employer subsidies.
+This includes collating information on assistance programs, grants and providing this information to the public through council's media section, the regions industry groups and business networks, community assistance centres and other sources. - f.
+Facilitate linkages with job providers and employment agencies to source labour, re-establish supply chains and commence joint marketing activities. - g.
+Monitor the impacts on the economic viability on individuals, households and businesses and develop strategies to minimise the effects on individuals and businesses. - h.
+Identify options for improvement or adjustment from current business operations, were required. - i.
+Ensure that the recovery and action plans inform broader planning and decision-making activities across government and non-government agencies. - 5.
+Ensure that a minimum of one representative from the Economic Recovery Leadership Team is added to the community's Emergency Planning Committee.

+Committee Composition.
 Include representatives (as appropriate) from:

-- Local Economic Development Staff and Volunteers
+Local Economic Development Staff and Volunteers

-- Local Planning Department Staff
+Local Planning Department Staff

-- Provincial and Federal Government
+Provincial and Federal Government

-- Local and Regional Tourism Agency
+Local and Regional Tourism Agency

-- Chambers of Commerce
+Chambers of Commerce

-- Major Employers
+Major Employers

-- College or University
+College or University

-- Workforce Agencies
+Workforce Agencies

-- Trade Unions
+Trade Unions

-- Trade Associations
+Trade Associations

-- 4. Ensure that a minimum of one representative from the Economic Recovery Leadership Team is added to the community's Emergency Planning Committee.